4ms/stm32mp2-baremetal/README.md

 ### UART connection

-This header is only usable if you install jumper JP3, which puts the ST-LINK controller IC into reset.
-Therefore you cannot use USART2 while using the MIPI-10 JTAG/SWD header, so USART6 is the best way to get a UART console.
+I found that the SWD header is only usable if you install jumper JP3, which puts the ST-LINK controller IC into reset.
+Therefore I cannot use USART2 while using the MIPI-10 JTAG/SWD header, so USART6 is the only way I am able to get a UART console.
+However, one user on the ST forums described that they are able to use the SWD header without disabling the ST-LINK controller IC: https://community.st.com/stm32-mpus-products-and-hardware-related-39/connect-a-debugger-to-stm32mp257f-ev1-board-137825

 You will need a USB-to-UART dongle.
 See the above section on UART selection for the pins to connect.